matthew-brett/docosx/_sources/flat_packages.rst.txt

 Adding custom script checks
 ===========================

-You can add custom executable scripts or binaries to run via the javascript functions such as the volume check and the system check.
+You can add custom executable scripts or binaries to run via the Javascript functions such as the volume check and the system check.

 You first have to enable the ``allow-external-scripts`` option in the